 How to find my stolen car?

 If your vehicle is connected to AutoPi, then finding your vehicle will take you only a couple of seconds.
-In the AutoPi dashboard, you can easily find the exact location of the vehicle, last route, speed, driving behavior etc.
+In the AutoPi cloud management platform, you can easily find the exact location of the vehicle, last route, speed, driving behavior etc.

 You can see how the AutoPi dashboard looks like in the picture below.
 It is very intuitive and easy to navigate through.
 In case of your vehicle being stolen, you will be able to track it and follow it in real-time.